 Indigestion is an unpleasant feeling of discomfort in the upper abdomen or your chest.
 Acid indigestion can be felt in the pit of your stomach, usually caused by acid irritating the stomach lining.
 Many people also report feeling of being bloated or full.

-Why Is Fennel Your Best Friend During Tasty Holidays?
+Why Is Fennel Your Best Friend During The Tasty Holidays?

 Common causes of indigestion are overeating, eating fatty or spicy foods.
-Usually all these symptoms occur during delicious holiday seasons when there is an abundance of food in front us and we somehow forget what we are suppose to eat and what food we are suppose to avoid.
+Usually all these symptoms occur during the delicious holiday seasons when there is an abundance of food in front us and we somehow forget what we are supposed to eat and what foods we are supposed to avoid.

-As already mentioned feeling of heartburn and acid indigestion problems appear when eating specific foods, drinking alcohol, eating too fast-too much, drinking too much caffeine, or when we have a little bit of too much of everything which are causing the symptoms such as heartburn, a burning pain in the chest, burping, loss of appetite.
+As already mentioned, heartburn and acid indigestion problems appear when eating specific foods, drinking alcohol, eating too much too fast, drinking too much caffeine, or when we have a little bit of too much of everything, causing symptoms such as heartburn, a burning pain in the chest, burping, and loss of appetite.

-Rich in magnesium, vitamin C and beta carotene, fennel seeds not only stimulate digestion, according to Dr Oz, herbalists are using fennel seeds in different herbal remedies such as: plant that relieves intestinal spasms or cramps, relieves or expels gas, to STRENGTHEN STOMACH and to soothe the pain.
+Rich in magnesium, vitamin C and beta carotene, fennel seeds not only stimulate digestion, but according to Dr Oz, herbalists are using fennel seeds in different herbal remedies such as: relieving intestinal spasms or cramps, relieving or expelling gas, to STRENGTHEN STOMACH and to soothe the pain.
 When taken as a tea, fennel can relax your intestinal system.
-When chewed fennel seeds can help you rid off acid indigestion, which is a feeling you experience in your stomach.
-And when it comes to your heartburn symptoms, they will banish in no more than ten minutes.
+When chewed, fennel seeds can help you get rid of acid indigestion, which is a feeling you experience in your stomach.
+And when it comes to your heartburn symptoms, they will banish in not more than ten minutes.

-This is why fennel seeds are your best friend to have around during holiday seasons: to help you rid off discomfort of occasional heartburn caused by acid reflux.
-You can chew fennel seeds either roasted after meals or eat them as such.
+This is why fennel seeds are the best friends to have around during holiday seasons: to help you get rid of the discomfort of occasional heartburn caused by an acid reflux.
+You can chew fennel seeds either roasted after meals or eat them as they are.
 Make sure you have fennel seeds all the time with you especially when in front of a delicious table filled with tasty “forbidden” foods, which is soooo hard to resist.

 Chew fennel seeds long enough, so all the beneficial compounds dissolve already in your mouth.

-Fennel seeds produce aromatic essential oils.
+Fennel seeds also produce aromatic essential oils.
 Fennel contains volatile oil, flavonoids, sterols and coumarins.
-It has been reported that the essential oil from the seed has antibacterial, anti-fungal, antioxidant effects.
+It has been reported that the essential oil from the seed has antibacterial, anti-fungal, and antioxidant effects.
 Fennel also has phyto-oestrogens which increase the flow of milk in nursing mothers.
-Fennel seed tea can be used one cup between meals few times a day.
+One cup of fennel seed tea can be taken between meals a few times a day.
 Take 2-5 g of fennel seeds crushed in 150 ml boiled water for 10 minutes.
 Whereas in many countries fennel is grown religiously in gardens and used as a delicious sweetish aromatic tea, in some countries fennel is considered to be just a common weed.
-Yet, in Italy and France, fennel is a favorite herb used in salads, soups, grilled, roasted or for flavoring liquors.
+Yet in Italy and France, fennel is a favorite herb used in salads, soups, grilled, roasted or for flavoring liquors.

-In addition being used in food and as a refreshing tea, fennel is also used to ease up with different conditions from using it as an eye-water and to increase milk flow in nursing mothers and especially for treating upset stomach and indigestion.
-Other benefits when using fennel:
+In addition to being used in food and as a refreshing tea, fennel is also used to ease different conditions from using it as an eye-water and to increase milk flow in nursing mothers, and especially for treating upset stomach and indigestion.
+Other benefits of using fennel: